yeatmanlab/roar-infosec/roar-data-privacy-and-infosec-manual.md

 ROAR users can also authenticate using the Clever or ClassLink SSO providers.
 For these, ROAR uses the modern and secure OpenID Connect (OIDC) protocol, which is built on top of OAuth 2.0.
 OIDC is widely adopted for web and mobile applications and is considered a secure and streamlined protocol for identity management.

 All ROAR employees have `@stanford.edu` email accounts and use only those accounts to conduct business.
-In accodance with minsec, all ROAR employees must use **Stanford Duo Mobile** for multi-factor authentication when accessing privileged accounts.
+In accordance with minsec, all ROAR employees must use **Stanford Duo Mobile** for multi-factor authentication when accessing privileged accounts.

 #### Onboarding and Offboarding